Khloe Kardashian: Lamar Odom Would Support ‘KUWTK’ Star If She Marries Tristan Thompson

 Hollywood Life notes that the shamed basketball star has no chances with Khloe Kardashian anymore.
 While the reality star wishes the 37-year-old nothing but happiness, there’s no way that she could drop Tristan for someone who has hurt her on so many occasions.

-Khloe Kardashian is said to be at her happiest now that she’s with Tristan and there’s definitely plans for the twosome to get married in the future.
+Khloe Kardashian is said to be at her happiest now that she’s with Tristan, and there’s definitely plans for the twosome to get married in the future.

+“Lamar is aware where he stands when it comes to Khloe and he just wants her to be happy.

 “Things have reached a point where he knows Khloe Kardashian is not a part of his life.
-If Tristan is the man for her, he [Lamar] would support it 100% if and when they get married.”
+If Tristan is the man for her, he [Lamar] would support it 100 percent if and when they get married.”

-in an interview with Us Weekly, last month, Khloe Kardashian’s ex-husband admits that the way he treated the 32-year-old was unfair and disrespectful.
+In an interview with Us Weekly last month, Khloe Kardashian’s ex-husband admits that the way he treated the 32-year-old was unfair and disrespectful.
 He acknowledges all the mistakes he made throughout the time that they were married and blames nobody but himself for the decisions he chose to make at that particular time.

 Telling the news outlet, Odom shares, “After all I put her through, I just want her to be happy.
 But if she married somebody who treated her like I treated her, I would put my hands on him.
 I love [Khloe].
 Everything we went through that was negative was my fault.
 She shouldn’t blame herself for any of it.”

 While Khloe Kardashian has not publicly addressed how she feels about Lamar, insiders close to the family say that she has moved on with her life and wants Odom to do the same.
-She wishes him nothing but the best but it’s unlikely that she would even consider the idea of sharing a friendship with him at this given point.
+She wishes him nothing but the best, but it’s unlikely that she would even consider the idea of sharing a friendship with him at this given point.

 [Featured Image by Cindy Ord/Getty Images]